Zestios/Holy-Grail-Layout/README.md

 # The Holy Grail of Layout

+This project was created as part of The Odin Project curriculum.
 In this flexbox exercise I recreated a common website layout.
 It is called the [Holy Grail](https://www.google.com/search?q=holy+grail+layout&tbm=isch&sclient=img) layout... and with flexbox it was actually pretty easy to pull off.

 Some HTML was provided, but I changed a few things around to create the intended layout.